An Adversarial Model for Scheduling with Testing: Introduction

-\paragraph{Motivation and applications.} Scheduling with testing is motivated by a range of application settings where an operation that corresponds to a test can be applied to jobs before they are executed.
-We discuss some examples of such settings.
+Scheduling with testing is motivated by a range of application settings where an information-revealing test can be applied to jobs before they are executed which leads to a trade-off regarding how to allocate resources for performing a test and actually executing the job.
+We discuss some examples of such settings from very different domains.

 First, consider the execution of computer programs on a processor.
 A test could correspond to a code optimizer that takes unit time to process the program and potentially reduces its running-time.
 The upper limit of a job describes the running-time of the program if the code optimizer is not executed.
+See \cite[Chapter 5]{cardoso2017embedded} for an overview of various code otimization techniques.

 Second, consider the transmission of files over a network link.
 It is possible to run a compression algorithm that can reduce the size of a file by an \emph{a priori} unknown amount.
 If a file is incompressible (e.g., if it is already compressed), its size cannot be reduced at all.
 Running the compression algorithm corresponds to a test.

-A third application comes from spray painting objects.
-The solvent used in those paints can attack the surface of the object depending on its material.
-Therefore, for each object we have the option either to apply a protective coating layer followed by spray painting, or to omit the time consuming coating, which requires a test on a small portion of the object.
+See \cite{rothstein2013adaptive,wiseman2005efficient} for some practical techniques balancing compression time with transmission time.

 An algorithmic application concerns jobs, which can be executed in two different modes, a \emph{safe} mode and an \emph{alternative} mode.
 The safe mode is always possible.
 The alternative mode may have a shorter processing time, but is not possible for every job.
 A test is necessary to determine whether the alternative mode is possible for a job and what the processing time in the alternative mode would be.
 One example would be computing shortest paths in several given graphs.
 Solving it in the safe mode would involve the Bellman-Ford algorithm, while the faster alternative mode uses Dijkstra's algorithm requiring a preliminary non-negativity test on the edge weights.
+This situation would be faced by a server that solves shortest paths problems submitted by users.
+See \cite{kerschke2019automated} for a survey on algorithm selection techniques.